The most effective lead generation programs integrate SEO, content and psychology.

 Most people don’t buy right away.
 It usually takes three to ten or more interactions before someone buys.
 This can depend on the types of services offered.

-Three interactions is common for simple consumer purchases.
+Three interactions is common for relatively simple purchases.
 For example, take a homeowner shopping for a plumber.
-They may go to a 1) website, 2) call and then 3) meet the plumber.
-That might happen in a matter of hours.
+They may go to a website, call and then meet the plumber.

-B2B leads can require a lot more nurturing and content.
-That’s especially true when businesses shop for complex, pricey products like consulting or technology.
+B2B leads can require a lot more nurturing.
+That’s especially true when businesses shop for complex products like consulting or technology.

 Several decision makers weigh in.
-Budgeting and approval processes can take weeks or months.
+Approval processes can take weeks or months.
 Follow ups every two weeks might be appropriate.

 That’s OK.
 You’re in the driver’s seat.
 You’re building customer relationships and you’re set up to grow your business.